boturnbow/monarisa/_posts/2019-10-11-beam-sockets.md

 ![Trimming a Socket](/assets/images/beam-socket-good-7.jpg)

 After building up the beam sockets, the "ears" of the sockets were too short to hold the beams in place.
 I decided to cut all the ears off flat with the base of the socket and glue on new ears.
-I faired the joint lines so it will look more monolithic under some paint.
+I faired the joint lines so it will look monolithic under some paint.

 ![Short Ears](/assets/images/beam-socket-good-8.jpg)